ray-project/ray/doc/source/development.rst

 chown -R $USER /home/ubuntu/anaconda3`` (substituting in the appropriate path).

-If you make changes to the C++ files, you will need to recompile them.
+If you make changes to the C++ or Python files, you will need to run the build so C++ code is recompiled and/or Python files are redeployed in `ray/python`.
 However, you do not need to rerun ``pip install -e .``.
 Instead, you can recompile much more quickly by doing

 .. code-block:: shell

  cd ray
- bazel build //:ray_pkg
+ bash build.sh

 This command is not enough to recompile all C++ unit tests.
 To do so, see `Testing locally`_.